FineFindus/artem/README.md

 ## Todo

-- [ ] Use better downsampling with less artifacts
+- [x] Better average the RGB values of multiple pixel

-- [ ] Use the current terminal size to auto fit the image
+- [x] Use the current terminal size to auto fit the image

-- [ ] Support ANSi terminal colors
+- [ ] Support ANSI terminal colors

 - [ ] Convert output to colored html

 - [ ] Add tests

+- [ ] Publish

 ## License